metapredict from the command-line

 $ metapredict-predict-disorder /Users/thisUser/Desktop/interestingProteins.fasta

-Note that as of metapredict V2-FF this will automatically parallelize on a GPU or CPU if available.
+Note that as of metapredict V3, all three networks can be submitted in batch for massive increases in prediction speed.
+Further, metapredict will automatically use a CUDA GPU if available.
 A progress bar will also be generated in the terminal.

 Example: